 The third part of the analysis attempts to explain why the public policies that we see are in fact in place.
 There are two aspects of this analysis-again positive and normative parts.
 There are normative problems associated with self-interested behavior in some settings and some of these problems may attract the attention of government officials and voters.
 Social welfare is often maximized by private markets, in the sense that the "net benefits" of consumers and firms are maximized in individual markets.
 However, there are cases in which this is not true-externality and public goods problems-and in which government policies can improve on market outcomes.
 For example, air and water pollution may be neglected by markets, but be important to persons living near a group of factories.
-Various regulations and tax policies can improve on more of the policies that a public economist would recommend as solutions.
+Various regulations and tax policies can improve on market results in such cases-and anyone interested in maximizing social welfare would favor one or more of the policies that a public economist would recommend as solutions.

 However, the policies that are chosen or emerge from a political system may not maximize social welfare.
 A dictator is not necessarily a utilitarian philosopher king that aims to maximize social welfare.
 Voters in a democracy may similarly be uninterested in the conclusions of utilitarian policy analysts.
-They may have different norms or have practical interests that they regard to be more important, or may simply be ignorant about the details necessary to recognize and solve the problem.
+They may have different norms or have practical interests that they regard to be more important, or they may simply be ignorant about the details necessary to recognize and solve the problem.
 In any of these cases, public policies will differ from the ones commonly recommended by public economists.
 These too, need a coherent explanation and the tools used in the first half of the course can be extended to analyze the policy preferences of both dictators and voters.
-We'll only have time to examine those of voters and majority rule based governments in this course.
+We'll only have time to examine those of voters and majority rule-based governments in this course.

-For the most part, the focus is on policy making within democracies for roughly the same reason that we assume markets to be competitive.
-Most of you live in societies with democratic politics and competitive markets.
+For the most part, the focus is on policy making within Western democracies for roughly the same reason that we assume markets to be competitive.
+Most of the students in this course live in societies with democratic politics and competitive markets.

 We'll assume that political competition for higher office induces candidates to take policy position to win enough votes to be elected to office.
-Successful candidate will be, on average, neither more or less interested in "social welfare" than a typical voter is.
+Successful candidate will be, on average, neither more nor less interested in "social welfare" than a typical voter is.
 That model has some clear implications about the public policies that will be observed-namely those preferred by the "median voter" (not the average voter).